leoosalles/scrimba-react-chef-claude/README.md

 app.post("/api", async (req, res) => { ... });
 ```

-**Purpose:** Define the `/api` POST route that handles incoming requests from the frontend containing ingredient data.
+**Purpose:** Defines the `/api` POST route that handles incoming requests from the frontend containing ingredient data.

 **Benefit:** Establishes a dedicated endpoint where the React application can submit prompts and receive AI-generated recipe suggestions, enabling dynamic interaction between user input and the Mixtral model.